DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_67_electrum-bp.md

 * Setup Electrum to run over Tor.
 Or even better connect it to your full node.
 * Do not go and look up your addresses on any block explorers.

+The full recommandation would be the following:

+Electrum multi-sig wallet > Electrum Client > Electrum Personal Server > Bitcoin Core > Tor

 This is the longer version:

 A great start is to have two separate wallets.
 One spending wallet and one cold storage wallet.